q93hdbalalsnxoem2030020ddk/sac-editor/README.md

 - You do not need many features
 - You want to use keyboard only

-we still updating the editor, especially the highlight for syntax.
+we still updating the editor, especially the highlight for syntax and the memory handling.
 ## Thank you

 Thank you for using sac++.
 You can help or change the code if you want.